department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase2-AT/conversation-guide.md

     - *(if no AT)* Do you sometimes use assistive technology?
       - If so, what do you use and when?
         - Would you be willing to start using it now in this session?
-        - *(if not, run session w/o AT, or maybe stop and ask Perigean for a replacement participant)*
+        - *(if not, discuss w/Amanda--run session w/o AT, or stop and ask Perigean for a replacement participant)*

 1. How would you rate your level of experience with using a screen *(reader / magnifier)*--beginner, intermediate, advanced, or expert?